 App Env Var, you can use environment variables from

 Secretsas well as the Bitrise CLI exposed ones, but you can’t use Workflow Env Vars or Step inputs.

 Workflow environment variableyou can use all the above (

 App Env Vars, Bitrise CLI exposed env vars).

-- And finally, in step input values, you can use all other environment variables, including the workflow's environment variables, as well as the outputs of steps which run before the specific step.
+- In step input values, you can use all other environment variables, including the workflow’s environment variables, as well as the outputs of Steps which run before the specific Step.

 Once an environment variable of a workflow is processed and made available, it is available everywhere else during the build.
-This means that other workflows of the chain can use the environment variables of a workflow which is performed before the specific workflow, similar to Step outputs, which are available for every other step after the step (which generates the outputs) completes.
+This means that other workflows of the chain can use the environment variables of a workflow which is performed before the specific workflow, similar to Step outputs, which are available for every other step after the Step that generates the outputs completes.